1980–81 Port Vale F.C. season: Fourth Division

 In December, John Rudge was upgraded from coach to assistant manager.
 However, poor league form continued; on 27 December Vale lost 5–1 to Northampton Town at the County Ground, and Phil Sproson was sent off for swearing at teammate Russell Bromage.
 More away defeats came, with the Vale defence insistent on playing dangerous balls on the outside of their penalty area.
-On 24 January, they lost 5–0 at Field Mill to Mansfield Town, this left them at the foot of the league, four points adrift of safety.
+On 24 January, they lost 5–0 at Field Mill to third-placed Mansfield Town; this left them at the foot of the league, four points adrift of safety.
 McGrath brought in two new signings: big defender Andy Higgins from Chesterfield and midfielder Terry Armstrong; Higgins was restricted mainly to away matches as there the team needed the added strength and height that he provided.
 He also signed keeper Brian Lloyd on loan from Chester City, and the former Wales international proved to be a revelation.
-McGrath then installed a five-man defence away from home, the tactic proved a success, as Vale avoided defeat in all but two of their final eight away games.
-McGrath later reflected that "that Mansfield match was a dreadful experience, I simply could not wait any longer before taking some action; we had to get some better players."
-Vale went on a streak of seven games unbeaten, recording a 4–0 win over fellow strugglers Hereford United.
+McGrath then installed a five-man defence away from home; the tactic proved a success, as Vale avoided defeat in all but two of their final eight away games.
+McGrath later reflected that "that Mansfield match was a dreadful experience; I simply could not wait any longer before taking some action; we had to get some better players."

+Vale went on a streak of seven games unbeaten, recording a 4–0 win over fellow strugglers Hereford United on 16 March.
+A 2–1 victory at Tranmere Rovers eight days later also proved crucial.
 On 26 April, the club started a club-record run of six consecutive draws, which would end on 12 September the next season.
 Their goalless draw with Crewe Alexandra at Gresty Road assured them of safety from re-election.
+They still put in a "dour" performance with a 5–3–2 formation to secure a 1–1 draw at Darlington on the final day.

-They finished nineteenth place with 39 points, three points clear of the re-election places.
-For the third consecutive season they had conceded seventy goals, and only Tranmere Rovers and Halifax Town conceded more.
-The Chamberlain brothers were the top scorers in the league with nine goals, whilst Neville scored thirteen in all competitions.
+They finished in 19th place with 39 points, three points clear of the re-election places.
+For the third consecutive season, they had conceded seventy goals, and only Tranmere Rovers and Halifax Town conceded more.
+The Chamberlain brothers were the top scorers in the league with nine goals, whilst Neville scored 13 in all competitions.
 McGrath said "it has taken time, but the attitude [of the team] is slowly changing."